|| Posts by

 • Sequenced, quantized basslines and arps would have been sooner or later migrated from Jarre’s and Schultze’s kitchen to other, more rhythm-based genres.
 Kraftwerk was inspired by the persistent, “quantized” action of mechanical machines, but certainly not the only one who got inspiration from heavy industries.

-• Vocoders were in use even before Kraftwerk, although without the band and its influence on others (e.g. YMO, G. Moroder), vocoders might have actually disappeared earlier.
+• Vocoders were in use even before Kraftwerk, although without the band and its influence on others (e.g. YMO, Moroder), vocoders might have actually disappeared earlier.

 • Minimalism in itself was around in painting, sculpture, architecture, film-making, etc. before the 1970s (let alone the concept of wabi-sabi from centuries before).
 Terry Riley was already active before Kraftwerk and other musical creators of the ’70s were also making very different type of music on minimalist principles (e.g. Brian Eno’s ambient).

 • The idea of “robots” making music… now this was a big one.
 It was big because this concept was able to connect the minimal aesthetic with most people, who were curious about the future.
 And when I say people, I mean nearly everyone – just think about all the major sci-fi movie franchises that originated in the 70s.
 Shortly after the Moon landing and with portable computers starting to appear, it was the perfect timing for everyone to entertain the idea “The Future is Now”.
 Thank to people’s curiosity about robots and robot-like musicians, unlike “untouchable” high-artists and abstract minimalists, Kraftwerk was able to bring minimalism into the mainstream.
-This is the aspect without which I’m not sure if the band’s music would have had the enormous influence on popular music.
-And without that, the genres that later evolved (and still evolve) from Kraftwerk’s aesthetic (first and foremost techno) might exist only as minor, underground sub-genres these days.
+This is the aspect without which I’m not sure if the band’s music would have had the same enormous influence on popular electronic music.
+And without that, the genres that later evolved (and still evolve) from Kraftwerk’s aesthetic (first and foremost techno and its derivatives) might exist only as minor, underground sub-genres these days.

 YMO Solid State Survivor electronic music theory